dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 Here is what the voltage of the battery did as a function of playing time for a battery that was in use for about 6 months.
 Not too bad for not doing a serious job of power management.

 ![]({{ site.url }}/assets/images/projects/mp3/lipo_drain.png)
 *LiPO battery voltage vs. time.
-Playing time about 4 hours.*
+Playing time beyond 6 hours.
+Well beyond my attention span.*

 ### Switches
 3 position navigation switches just made sense here.
 Nice feel to them, easy to wire up and work with & form factor was right.